 Yes, current students in years 3 and 4 serve as mentors to our first year certificate and MM students.
 They can help answer questions for you along the way and historically eat lunch with you the first day in the cafeteria.

-SLC Scholarships are available for both the MM and Kodály certificates.
+Silver Lake College of the Holy Family Scholarships are available for both the MM and Kodály certificates.
 If you are awarded a scholarship, you would be able to keep the scholarship each summer that you attend as a full time student.
 Of note, financial aid is only available for the MM program and a FAFSA must be completed by June 1.
 For scholarship consideration, your scholarship application and FAFSA must be completed by May 15.

-Sister Lorna Zemke is an internationally recognized Kodály Music Educator who is Emeritus of Music at Silver Lake College.
+Sister Lorna Zemke is an internationally recognized Kodály Music Educator who is Emeritus of Music at Silver Lake College of the Holy Family.
 Early in her career, Sister Lorna worked alongside Katinka Daniel on a Kodály pilot program in Santa Barbara and also spent six months collecting primary source materials on the Kodály Concept in Hungary.
 Sister Lorna went on to become one of the founders of organizations including OAKE, MKMEA, and AWAKE.
 Sister Lorna was the director of the Kodály Graduate Summer Music Program for more than 40 years.
 Sister Lorna is perhaps best known for being a mentor and role model to countless master teachers.

 A gift to the Sister Lorna Zemke Endowed Fund would allow Sister Lorna’s legacy of exemplary music education to live on by way of an Endowed Chair of Music Education.